catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 - Over-use of powerful combat drugs or other mind-altering substances
 - Powerful and malevolent cyber weapons

 Whenever you take a point of **Corruption**,  you must proceed to make a **Corruption Save** where you roll a D6 for each point of Corruption you have.
 If you fail, then one of your **Engrams** is corrupted.
 You must remove one **Engram** and you also lose the associated Resolve point and a single **Aptitude** point.
 You can then erase all accumulated Corruption points.
-This will however also increase the die for your Stress Save by one step.
+This will also increase one of your **Mental State** factors by one step.

 !!! warning The End